Science-Reproducibility/shell/.github/steps/1-intro.md

 This is optional, we will cover git commands in the next course.*

 > [!IMPORTANT]
-> Following all the steps from part 4, including creating and merging the Pull Request, is necessary to move to the next parts of the course.
+> - Following all the steps from part 4, including creating and merging the Pull Request, is necessary to move to the next parts of the course.
+> - You can delete the codespace from the `Codespaces` menu.